HelpGiveThanks/HGTconfiguration/README.md

 #####G. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/

-1 Replace YOURSITE.COM on line 16 and line 24 with your site's name and .com, .org, etc. and correct links to will be sent by the system informing users of activity on your bug genie.
+1. Replace YOURSITE.COM on line 16 and line 24 with your site's name and .com, .org, etc. and correct links to will be sent by the system informing users of activity on your bug genie.

 Congratulations!
 TGB's look and feel configuration is now done.
-You still need to set up security, permissions, etc., but let's move on for now to add the nitrogen template to your Vanilla forum.
+You still need to set up security, permissions, etc.

+Now you can apply the nitrogen theme to your Vanilla forum so that its look-and-feel matches your TBG.

 #####H. Vanilla template drop-in replacement preparation